 Renewal of the Foundations Contract: Pre-Contractual Agreement Signed

-The collective labor pre-contract agreemnt for the staff of Fondazione Bruno Kessler and Fondazione Edmund Mach has been signed
+The collective labour pre-contract agreement for the staff of Fondazione Bruno Kessler and Fondazione Edmund Mach has been signed

-The negotiation for the renewal of the collective labor agreement between CGIL, CISL, UIL, Fondazione Bruno Kessler and Fondazione Edmund Mach has been long and thorough.
+The negotiation for the renewal of the collective labour agreement between CGIL, CISL, UIL, Fondazione Bruno Kessler and Fondazione Edmund Mach has been long and thorough.

 The complexity of the economic and financial context and the peculiarities of the work of those who do research and innovation and work in these entities have in fact required from all the players in the negotiation higher levels of attention, responsibility and vision.

 The general goals of the negotiation were undoubtedly ambitious: